2018-2019 Waterfowl Hunting and Baiting

 The provisions of 50-21-860 do not apply to the operation of airboats by law enforcement, emergency medical, civil defense, noxious weed control, military personnel, state and federally approved wildlife banding, surveying, biological research programs and private waters.

 If you are 16 or older, you must carry on your person an unexpired Federal migratory bird hunting and conservation stamp.
 You must validate your duck stamp by signing it in ink across the face before hunting.
-You must also have a valid South Carolina Migratory Waterfowl Permit.
+You may also purchase a Federal Duck Stamp online as an Electronic Duck Stamp which is valid for 45 days from the date of purchase.
+Within that time, a physical Duck Stamp will be mailed to you.
+After 45 days, you must carry your current, signed Federal Duck Stamp while hunting.
+You must also have a valid South Carolina Migratory Waterfowl Permit or have proof of purchase before hunting.

 Yes, if the field was planted, harvested and any post harvest manipulation was in accordance with official recommendations of the Clemson Extension Service in South Carolina.

 Yes.
 Fish and Wildlife Service Regulations allow you to harvest part of a crop in accordance with official recommendations of the Clemson Extension Service in South Carolina and legally hunt over the field, provided you do not manipulate the remaining unharvested crop.

 Yes.
 The Clemson Extension Service in South Carolina has stated that mowing of corn stubble is a normal post harvest agricultural manipulation.

 No. If any grain or other feed has been placed, exposed, deposited, distributed or scattered that could serve as a lure or attraction for waterfowl to, on, or over areas where hunters are attempting to take them, such areas would be considered baited.
 The area would remain a baited area for ten days following the COMPLETE removal of all such grain or other feed.
 The mowing of unharvested corn (or any planted agricultural crop) for any purpose is an illegal manipulation of the crop and makes the field baited.
 Other illegal manipulations of unharvested crops include disking, shredding and burning.